Mister Car Wash (NYSE:MCW) Updates FY 2022 Earnings Guidance

+Mister Car Wash (NYSE:MCW – Get Rating) last released its quarterly earnings results on Thursday, March 24th.
+The company reported $0.08 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.07 by $0.01.
+The business had revenue of $191.46 million for the quarter, compared to analyst estimates of $189.10 million.
+Mister Car Wash had a negative net margin of 1.39% and a negative return on equity of 3.66%.
+As a group, sell-side analysts anticipate that Mister Car Wash will post 0.41 EPS for the current year.

-In other news, insider Casey Penn Lindsay sold 3,600 shares of Mister Car Wash stock in a transaction dated Friday, March 18th.
-The stock was sold at an average price of $16.50, for a total value of $59,400.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-71.90% of the stock is owned by insiders.
+In related news, insider Casey Penn Lindsay sold 3,600 shares of the firm’s stock in a transaction dated Friday, March 18th.
+The shares were sold at an average price of $16.50, for a total value of $59,400.00.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+71.90% of the stock is currently owned by insiders.

-A number of large investors have recently modified their holdings of MCW.
-Morgan Stanley purchased a new position in Mister Car Wash in the 2nd quarter worth about $242,000.
-Royal Bank of Canada purchased a new position in Mister Car Wash in the 2nd quarter worth about $68,000.
-Bank of America Corp DE purchased a new position in Mister Car Wash in the 2nd quarter worth about $969,000.
-Invesco Ltd. purchased a new position in Mister Car Wash in the 3rd quarter worth about $676,000.
-Finally, UBS Group AG purchased a new position in Mister Car Wash in the 3rd quarter worth about $75,000.
-98.43% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently bought and sold shares of the business.
+MetLife Investment Management LLC purchased a new stake in shares of Mister Car Wash in the first quarter valued at approximately $63,000.
+Royal Bank of Canada purchased a new stake in shares of Mister Car Wash in the second quarter valued at approximately $68,000.
+UBS Group AG purchased a new stake in shares of Mister Car Wash in the third quarter valued at approximately $75,000.
+Metropolitan Life Insurance Co NY grew its position in shares of Mister Car Wash by 99.4% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 4,392 shares of the company’s stock valued at $80,000 after purchasing an additional 2,189 shares in the last quarter.
+Finally, Quantbot Technologies LP purchased a new stake in shares of Mister Car Wash in the first quarter valued at approximately $87,000.
+Institutional investors own 98.43% of the company’s stock.

 Mister Car Wash Company Profile (Get Rating)